SYMPTOM complacency 1/3

-Reduced EJACULATE function, recovery rate (replenish) and volume.
+Reduced EJACULATE function, replenish rate and volume.
 Less frequent sexual desire, reduced libido.
 Pain or burning when ejaculating or passing urine.
 Testicle or groin pain.
 New pain or stiffness in the lower back, hips, upper thighs or pelvis.
 Erectile problems.
 Blood in the semen or urine even if only once.

 PROSTATE CANCER SYMPTOMS

 WHERE IS IT?
 The prostate gland can be described as an irregular shaped walnut situated directly between the underside of the bladder and internal base of the penis, closely connected to both.
 The rectum, anus, and pelvic floor muscles are also adjacent.
 The urethra (pee tube) goes directly from the bladder through the middle of the prostate so medical intervention will tend to impact negatively on the bladder, pelvic floor muscles, continence, erectile function and rectum.
-A WARNING against over-treatment
+A WARNING against over-treatment.